ZiyadWrites/ZiyadWrites/README.md

 ## Hi there 👋 Welcome and thank you for viewing my GitHub account, here you can find all the projects and sample writings that I've worked on.
-You can also view my portfolio at ziyadwrites.github.io
+You can also view my [portfolio](ziyadwrites.github.io) for more information

 <!--
 **ZiyadWrites/ZiyadWrites** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.